-Before coronary angioplasty is done, your doctor will need to know the location and extent of the blockages in your coronary (heart) arteries.
-To find this information, your doctor will use coronary angiography (an-jee-OG-ra-fee).
+Before you have percutaneous coronary intervention (PCI), your doctor will need to know the location and extent of the blockages in your coronary (heart) arteries.
+To find this information, your doctor will use coronary angiography (an-jee-OG-rah-fee).
 This test uses dye and special x rays to show the insides of your arteries.

-During angiography, a small tube (or tubes) called a catheter is inserted in an artery, usually in the groin (upper thigh).
+During angiography, a small tube (or tubes) called a catheter is inserted into an artery, usually in the groin (upper thigh).
 The catheter is threaded to the coronary arteries.

-For the angioplasty procedure, another catheter with a balloon on its tip (a balloon catheter) is inserted in the coronary artery and positioned in the blockage.
-The balloon is then expanded.
+During PCI, another catheter with a balloon at its tip (a balloon catheter) is inserted in the coronary artery and placed in the blockage.
+Then, the balloon is expanded.
 This pushes the plaque against the artery wall, relieving the blockage and improving blood flow.

-A small mesh tube called a stent usually is placed in the artery during angioplasty.
-The stent is wrapped around the deflated balloon catheter before the catheter is inserted in the artery.
+A small mesh tube called a stent usually is placed in the artery during the procedure.
+The stent is wrapped around the deflated balloon catheter before the catheter is inserted into the artery.

-Some stents are coated with medicines that are slowly and continuously released into the artery.
-These are called drug-eluting stents.
-The medicines help prevent the artery from becoming blocked with scar tissue that grows in the artery.
+Some stents are coated with medicine that is slowly and continuously released into the artery.
+They are called drug-eluting stents.
+The medicine helps prevent scar tissue from blocking the artery following PCI.

-For more detailed information about angiography, angioplasty, and stent placement, go to “What To Expect During Coronary Angioplasty.”
+For more details about angiography, PCI, and stent placement, go to “What To Expect During Percutaneous Coronary Intervention.”